The neurology encompasses all diseases of the brain and nervous system. A distinction is made between neurological and neurodegenerative diseases.

 Orthomolecular Medicine (OM) – Unique Selling Point in Optimization & Normalization:

-- Special neurotransmitter balance and stress hormone balance (“Psycho-neuro-endocrino-immunological axis”)
+- Special Neurotransmitter balance and Stress hormone balance (“Psycho-neuro-endocrino-immunological axis”)

 OM as a partner of “classical” therapy:

-- Provides serotonin precursors (5HTP, tryptophan) and can save or replace SSRIs (“selective serotonin reuptake inhibitors” = antidepressants)
+- Provides serotonin precursors (5HTP, tryptophan) and can save or replace SSRIs (selective serotonin reuptake inhibitors = antidepressants)

 - Provides catecholamine precursors

-- Uses lifestyle and stress management components
+- Uses lifestyle and stress management modules

 b) Special therapeutic approaches with micronutrients:

-use lead substances
+Use lead substances

 - Treat energy and cofactor balance

-- detoxification (in case of pollution)
+- Detoxification (in case of pollution)

 - Treating acid-base disorders (subclinical acidosis)

-- Strengthen antioxidants, inflammation and immune systems
+- Strengthen antioxidant, anti-inflammatory and immune systems

-- affect neurotransmitters (dopamine and serotonin sides)
+- Influence neurotransmitters (dopamine and serotonin sides)

 - Influence stress hormones (normalize cortisone or “adrenal fatigue”)

-- dysfunction of the gastrointestinal tract influence
+- Dysfunction of the gastrointestinal tract influence

-- release of stress hormones and neurotransmitters
+- Release of stress hormones and neurotransmitters

 - mental health and stress management